-Number of Grand River Health employees not to comply with vaccination mandate ‘unknown’
+UPDATE: Vaccination mandate prompts exemption requests at Grand River Health

 After hospital district voters passed an $89.4 million bond issue in November 2017, a new 100,000-square-foot addition was built onto Grand River’s main campus and opened in July.
 The new expansion extended the hospital’s total bed count to 25.

-But by early September, Dr. Kevin Coleman said the new patient wing was intentionally yet to be fully occupied by medical staff so as to allow them more time to become acclimated with the new area.
+But by early September, Coleman said the new patient wing was intentionally yet to be fully occupied by medical staff so as to allow them more time to become acclimated with the new area.

 Grand River’s staffing shortage has prompted hospital officials to maintain an average 15-bed occupancy, Spaulding said.

-Note: UPDATE: Vaccination mandate prompts exemption requests at Grand River Health